 The Marine Data Exchange (MDE) is the world's largest database of offshore renewables survey data, research and evidence and holds a vast library of information regarding the UK's marine environment.
-Since the development of the first operational offshore wind farms in the UK just over 20 years ago, The Crown Estate's offshore wind customers have agreed to share data collated throughout the lifecycle of their projects, in a bid to support the future sustainable growth of the offshore renewables industry.
-The portal holds data collated from feasibility through to decommissioning studies across the offshore wind, marine aggregates and wave and tidal sectors (including environmental impact assessments, wildlife surveys and post-construction monitoring surveys etc.).
+Since the development of the first operational offshore wind farms in the UK just over 20 years ago, The Crown Estate's offshore wind customers have agreed to share data collated throughout the lifecycle of their projects, in a bid to support the future sustainable growth of the offshore wind, marine aggregates and wave and tidal sectors (including environmental impact assessments, wildlife surveys and post-construction monitoring surveys etc.).
 It also hosts outputs from the Offshore Wind Evidence and Change programme, evidence projects commissioned by The Crown Estate, and outputs from The Crown Estate's spatial analysis and plan-level Habitats Regulations Assessments.